janet-dev/ci-milestone-project-2/README.md

 - This game is inspired by the mini course [Learn JavaScript by building 7 games](https://www.freecodecamp.org/news/learn-javascript-by-building-7-games-video-course/) by **Ania Kubow** on freeCodeCamp.
 In particular, the tutorial [Whac-a-mole](https://www.youtube.com/watch?v=ec8vSKJuZTk) starting at time 1:04:37.

+- What is this game?
+In the original arcade game of [Whac-A-Mole](https://en.wikipedia.org/wiki/File:Whac-a-mole_-_Tokyo_-_Jan_7_2020.webm), the player tries to hit the 'moles' which pop up through various holes in a cabinet top.
+Points are scored depending on how fast the 'moles' can be hit.
+The game starts out slow enough for most people to hit the 'moles', but eventually speeds up with them popping up for shorter periods.
+In this 2D version of the game, the 'moles' are replaced by coloured square targets, randomly generated within a 3x3 grid.
+Points are scored by clicking or touching the target, but the player can only score a maximum of one point per appearance.
+The game currently increases in difficulty, by moving faster as the user gains more points.

+- Why this game?
+This game was developed for anyone who just wanted a few moments of escapism or to get out of their current head-space.
+A minimalistic design with bright colours was developed to make it fun but not overly cluttered or busy.
+The game design lends it to be easily scaled up or down depending on the device screen size.
+This 60 second version is just short enough to play whilst waiting in a queue, or to pass between a group of players for some friendly competition.

 - View the game design flowchart [here](docs/ux/game-flowchart.pdf), to see how the functions are connected.
 These functions are:

 1. **createGrid()** - 3x3 grid of 9 tiles was created using JavaScript.
 In order to create each tile: